Introduction to Arcade Video Games

 The mid-90's produced fifth-generation home consoles, including the Nintendo 64, PlayStation, and Sega Saturn which offered true 3D graphics, better 2D graphics, and improved sound.
 Personal computers were also introduced in 1995 with 3D accelerator cards, causing the arcade industry to decline.

 By the late 90's, arcade video games declined even further as home consoles and network gaming through computers appeared.
 Through this, arcade games even lost their status for new game releases.
 To remain viable, other elements were introduced in arcades during the 2000's to complement the games, including merchandiser games, redemption games, and food services such as fast food and snacks.
 They also introduced rail shooters and dance games that were largely unavailable to home users.
 These games included Dance Dance Revolution, DrumMania, House of the Dead, Time Crisis, and Virtua Cop.
+Today we see arcade games make a comeback as part of the game rosters in many online casinos.
+One site that comes to mind which offers an ample amount of arcade slots is Raging Bull Casino.
+Read a full review of the promos and deals you can get there on the usanewonlinecasinos.com establishment.

 The Modern Age of Arcade Gaming